 Note - Only the Media Server provisioning associated with Communication Manager is shown below.
-See [9] and [10] for additional information.
+See Error!
+Reference source not found. and Error!
+Reference source not found. for additional information.

-- Step 1 Access the Media Server Element Manager web interface by typing "https://x.x.x.8443" (where x.x.x.x is the IP address of the Media Server) (not shown). - Step 2 On the Media Server Element Manager, navigate to Home → System Configuration → Signaling Protocols → SIP → Node and Routes and add the Communication Manager Procr interface IP address (e.g., 10.64.91.87, see Section 5.4) as a trusted node (not shown). - Step 3 On Communication Manager, enter the add signaling-group x command where x is an unused signaling group (e.g., 80), and provision the following: - Group Type Set to sip. - Transport Method Set to tls - Verify that Peer Detection Enabled?
-Set to n. - Peer Server to AMS. - Near-end Node Name Set to the node name of the procr noted in Section 5.4. - Far-end Node Name Set to the node name of Media Server as administered in Section 5.4 (e.g., AMS10). - Near-end Listen Port and Far-end Listen Port Set to 5061. - Far-end Network Region Set the IP network region to 1, as set in Section 5.7.1. - Far-end Domain Automatically populated with the IP address of the Media Server.
+- Step 1 Access the Media Server Element Manager web interface by typing "https://x.x.x.x8443" (where x.x.x.x is the IP address of the Media Server) (not shown). - Step 2 On the Media Server Element Manager, navigate to Home → System Configuration → Signaling Protocols → SIP → Node and Routes and add the Communication Manager Procr interface IP address (e.g., 10.64.91.75, see Section 5.4) as a trusted node (not shown). - Step 3 On Communication Manager, enter the add signaling-group x command where x is an unused signaling group (e.g., 80), and provision the following: - Group Type Set to sip. - Transport Method Set to tls - Verify that Peer Detection Enabled?
+Set to n. - Peer Server to AMS. - Near-end Node Name Set to the node name of the procr noted in Section 5.4. - Far-end Node Name Set to the node name of Media Server as administered in Section 5.4 (e.g., AMS801). - Near-end Listen Port and Far-end Listen Port The default ports 9061 and 5061 are used.
+These ports may be changed to other values if desired. - Far-end Network Region Set the IP network region to 1, as set in Section 5.7.1. - Far-end Domain Automatically populated with the IP address of the Media Server.

-add signaling-group 80
+''' add signaling-group 80